mikequaltrium/Homework01/README.md

 I'm using markdown

 ## Conclusion
-I suer did learn a lot
+I sure did learn a lot